truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

    d.
 Click **Discover Remote Host Key** after properly configuring all other fields to query the remote system and automatically populate the **Remote Host Key** field.

-4. (Optional) Enter the number of seconds you want SCALE wait for the remote TrueNAS system to connect in **Connect Timeout**.
+4. (Optional) Enter the number of seconds you want SCALE to wait for the remote TrueNAS system to connect in **Connect Timeout**.

 {{< trueimage src="/images/SCALE/Credentials/NewSSHConnectMoreOptions.png" alt="Manual More Options" id="Manual More Options" >}}